The Decidability of the Riemann Hypothesis: Result

-Then $g$ is an non-decreasing function which, by PAT and the Church-Turing thesis, is TPR.
-By Lemma \ref{thm:cut7-2.14}, its range is a decidable set.
-But the range of $g$ indexes all of the (possibly indented) rectangles containing a zero of $\z(s)$ off the critical line.
-Thus, RH is decidable. \end{proof}
+Then $g$ and $h$ are non-decreasing function which, by PAT and the Church--Turing thesis, are TPR.
+By Lemma \ref{thm:cut7-2.14}, their ranges are decidable sets.
+But the range of $g$, $S$ say indexes all of the (possibly indented) rectangles containing a zero of $\z(s)$ off the critical line and the range of $h$ is $\{0\}$ if and only if $S=\emptyset$ if and only if RH is true.
+Thus, in the sense set out in the penultimate paragraph of the introduction, RH is decidable. \end{proof}